viviotech/lucee-installer/railo_installer_files/railo32-windows/jdk/README.txt

 -----------------------------------------------------------------------

-To run your application, a user needs the Java SE Runtime Environment, which is freely available from Sun.
+To run your application, a user needs the Java SE Runtime Environment, which is freely available from Oracle.
 Or, you can redistribute the Java SE Runtime Environment for free with your application, according to the terms of the Java SE Platform Runtime Environment's license.
-The JavaFX runtime is only required to run applications written in the JavaFX scripting language; it is freely available from Sun, and must not be redistributed with your application.
+The JavaFX runtime is only required to run applications written in the JavaFX scripting language; it is freely available from Oracle, and must not be redistributed with your application.

 The final step in the deployment process occurs when the software is